Recycling in Our Operations

 We are also exploring alternative solutions for less common materials that cannot be recycled.
-In the UK, for example, we collect the silicone backing paper from shipping labels to convert into animal bedding.
-We are looking across our entire operations network to incorporate more of our own recycled plastic in products, packaging and operational processes.
+In several European locations, we work with our delivery label suppliers to recycle the silicone backing paper from used shipping labels in order to make new label components.
+In the UK, we partner with a local manufacturer to collect hundreds of rolls of label backing paper each year, converting the material into filling for animal bedding products.
+We are looking across our entire operations network to create new uses for waste materials in products, packaging and operational processes.